This article originally appeared on VICE UK.

 Imagine this: You're a man who has sex with other men.
-You know it puts you at high risk of contracting HIV, so you do some research, and learn about a drug that will stop you contracting the virus.
-You go to your GP and ask for it.
+You know it puts you at high risk of contracting HIV, so you do some research and learn about a drug that will stop you contracting the virus.
+You go to your doctor and ask for it.
 "Yes, it exists," says your doctor, "but you can't have it."

-Or imagine that your mum tells you she has late-stage breast cancer, and there's a one-of-a-kind drug that could extend her life.
+Or imagine that your mom tells you she has late-stage breast cancer, and there's a one-of-a-kind drug that could extend her life.
 "Sorry, it was too expensive," the specialist at the hospital tells you.
-"It was struck off the NHS."
+"It was struck off the National Health Service."

-What people want to achieve at this meeting might vary, but ACT UP are united by a frustration at the way big drug companies inflate the price of drugs.
-They want prices to drop to improve access to pharmaceuticals, and to save the government and the taxpayer some of the millions of pounds that are spent on drugs in this country each year.
+What people want to achieve at this meeting might vary, but ACT UP is united by a frustration at the way big drug companies inflate the price of drugs.
+It wants prices to drop to improve access to pharmaceuticals, and to save the government and the taxpayer some of the millions of pounds that are spent on drugs in this country each year.
 Everyone's circumstances are different, but what's radical about this group is the shared belief that the way big pharma operates needs a total, systemic overhaul, and they are all prepared to do something about it.

 This is not a new conversation, but the debate over who decides the price of drugs has reached in an apex in recent months.
 Towards the end of last year, CEO of US drug company Turing Pharmaceuticals, Martin Shkreli, made international headlines for hiking the price of a HIV medication by a staggering 5,556 percent.
-When asked why they had raised price, Shkreli said "This isn't the greedy drug company trying to gouge patients, it is us trying to stay in business."
-In February, the MD of pharmaceutical giant Pfizer, a man called Erik Nordkamp, criticised the British government's proposal to alter the way cancer drug funds currently operate.
+When asked why the company had raised price, Shkreli said "This isn't the greedy drug company trying to gouge patients, it is us trying to stay in business."
+In February, the MD of pharmaceutical giant Pfizer, Erik Nordkamp, criticized the British government's proposal to alter the way cancer drug funds currently operate.
 "I would not want to be a cancer patient in England," he told the Telegraph.
-As the NHS is currently being squeezed more than ever – even more so after the last budget – this is now a critical time to talk about the relationship between the taxpayer, the NHS and drug companies.
+As the NHS is currently being squeezed more than ever—even more so after the last budget—this is now a critical time to talk about the relationship between the taxpayer, the NHS, and drug companies.

 "These companies are wildly overcharging for drugs that could save lives, at prices that can't be afforded by the NHS," says Dan Glass, who is facilitating the ACT UP meeting today.
 "We need to send them the message that business as usual is not acceptable."
 Pens and paper are handed out and we break into groups to decide how best to get this message across.

-The group are spurred on by anger, but they are not a collective of victims.
+The group is spurred on by anger, but they are not a collective of victims.
 Throughout the whole meeting, no one questions why I'm here.
 Ashley later tells me that, since joining ACT UP four months ago, not one person has asked him whether he is HIV positive or not.
-It's "just not relevant", he says, because this isn't about one hep C sufferer who needs a drug, or a person at risk of HIV needing PrEP; it's about bringing marginalised groups of people together to challenge the way big pharma sells drugs to the NHS.
+It's "just not relevant," he says, because this isn't about one hep C sufferer who needs a drug, or a person at risk of HIV needing PrEP; it's about bringing marginalized groups of people together to challenge the way big pharma sells drugs to the NHS.

 ACT UP has been around since 1987, when they formed in New York in response to the global AIDS pandemic.
-Since the 1990s and 2000s, the group has been largely dormant in the UK, until Dan decided to call for a regroup in October 2014.
+Since the 1990s and 2000s, the group has been largely dormant in the UK, until Glass decided to call for a regroup in October 2014.
 "I was living in Glasgow and noticing the cuts to services, doctors and social support that I was getting for my HIV," he tells me.
-"I suppose I was being more cognisant to the general rise in stigma – especially as UKIP were saying things like migrants with HIV should be the last migrants we let into the UK."
+"I suppose I was being more cognizant to the general rise in stigma—especially as UKIP were saying things like migrants with HIV should be the last migrants we let into the UK."

-Treatment and support for people with HIV has not been prioritised by governments since the beginning of the outbreak in 1981.
+Treatment and support for people with HIV has not been prioritized by governments since the beginning of the outbreak in 1981.
 Ronald Reagan, the US President at the time, was notably silent on the subject, failing to utter the word "AIDS" for the next five years, while in the UK, Margaret Thatcher actively tried to block public health warnings about the illness.
-This behaviour lead to ACT UP's motto "Silence = Death".
+This behavior lead to ACT UP's motto "Silence = Death."

 To buy into the myth that HIV is no longer an issue is both negligent and dangerous.
 Anyone can contract AIDS, beyond the "high risk" groups outlined above.
-Those in these groups – often marginalised in other ways, namely through sexism, racism and homophobia – are still forced into situations where they are at higher risk of contracting the virus.
-And it might not be killing people in vast number as it did in the 1980s, but there are specific new problems facing people living with HIV today – such as the virus' continuing stigma.
+Those in these groups—often marginalized in other ways, namely through sexism, racism, and homophobia—are still forced into situations where they are at higher risk of contracting the virus.
+And it might not be killing people in vast number as it did in the 1980s, but there are specific new problems facing people living with HIV today—such as the virus' continuing stigma.

 It is no secret that hiking the prices of life-saving medication for those who have HIV, hep C, cancer or other diseases has prevented drugs from getting to the people who need them.
 This is how it normally goes down: research for a drug is either conducted by a publicly funded research body, like Cancer Research UK or Medical Research Council, or else a privately owned biotech firm.
 Sometimes, the former discover a compound and sell it to the latter, who will take that chemical to the next stage in becoming a drug.
 Often, pharma companies swoop in and buy up a whole biotech firm in the late stages of a drug's development.
 This is so that when the drug is finished, they own the copyright for it.
 Once the pharma company owns the copyright, they can slam a patent on the drug that lasts for anything up to 20 years, preventing anyone from legally duplicating the drug on the basis of intellectual copyright law.

 However, prices are also known to factor in marketing costs.
 According to an article published last February in the Washington Post, nine out of ten big pharmaceutical companies put more money into marketing than research.
-"Drug companies spent more than $3billion a year marketing to consumers in the U.S. in 2012, but an estimated $24billion marketing directly to health care professionals," it notes.
-And in the UK, many drug manufacturer have been found to spend almost double the money on annual marketing than they have research and development.
+"Drug companies spent more than $3 billion a year marketing to consumers in the US in 2012, but an estimated $24 billion marketing directly to health care professionals," it notes.
+And in the UK, many drug manufacturers have been found to spend almost double the money on annual marketing than they have research and development.
 So the situation is more complex than high prices paying for the research.

 Jamie Love sits on the other side of the fence to John.
-A economist and the man who was largely instrumental in getting HIV drugs distributed to the developing world, he has dedicated much of his life to fighting big pharma companies' prices.
-He currently runs an organisation called KEI – Knowledge Ecology International – which is an association "concerned with fairness and access to knowledge resources" – knowledge resources like medicines.
+A lawyer and the man who was largely instrumental in getting HIV drugs distributed to the developing world, he has dedicated much of his life to fighting big pharma companies' prices.
+He currently runs an organization called KEI—Knowledge Ecology International—which is an association "concerned with fairness and access to knowledge resources"—knowledge resources like medicines.
 Love believes that the rich and the poor can achieve better equality with regard to knowledge goods over other types of more material goods, and has put this into practice by lobbying for patents on life-saving medications to be overridden in countries like India, where they can then be replicated at cheaper cost and sold to places like Africa.

 I called Love at his home in Virginia.
 "If left to their own devices, I feel like these companies will try to get out of you all the money you have," he says, voice steady.
 "There are no boundaries.
 They do it because they can."
 Love illustrates this belief with a story about a time he appealed to a pharmaceutical company to donate a lifesaving drug to a patient who could not afford it.
 The representative at the pharma company immediately asked whether the patient had any savings.
 "He told me 'If people are putting money away for a rainy day, then cancer is that rainy day.'"